Kafva/refmt.nvim/README.md

 # refmt.nvim
-Neovim plugin for reformatting code with treesitter.
+Neovim plugin to reformat code with treesitter.
+You need to have [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) and relevant parsers installed for the plugin to work.

 (wip)